DayBr3ak/wow-better-cli/README.md

     sources: List available addon sources
   Installing:
     install <addon-name>: Install an addon
-        -s --source Select the source of the addon.
-Defaults to `curse` -v --version Install a specific version of the addon.
-           --cache <true/false> Enable or disable the cache.
-Defaults to true checkupdate <addon>: Check if there's an update to an addon update [addon]: Updates all addons, or the addon in the first argument.
+        -p --platform Select the source of the addon.
+Defaults to `curse` -v --version Install a specific version of the addon. checkupdate <addon>: Check if there's an update to an addon update [addon]: Updates all addons, or the addon in the first argument. uninstall <addon-name>: Uninstall a previously installed addon
-        -c --concur How many downloads to run when updating all the addons.
-                    Default: 1.
-Recommended: 1-4.
-    uninstall <addon-name>: Uninstall a previously installed addon
   Managing:
     installed: List installed addons
-    ls, folders: List addons and their folders blame <folder>: Figure out which addon an addon folder is from
+    ls: List addons and their folders
+    blame <folder>: Figure out which addon an addon folder is from
 ```
-Currently supports Curse, TukUI.org, and WoWInterface addons.
+Currently supports Curse, TukUI.org, WoWInterface and Git addons.

 ## Legal
 Licensed under the MIT license.